Where to Eat in Vienna: My Personal Recommendations

 Modern Viennese food + classics

-Located in one of the side wings of the Burgtheater, the dining room is magnificent — marble columns, high ceilings, and a sense of imperial grandeur.
+Located in one of the side wings of the Burgtheater, the dining room is magnificent marble columns, high ceilings, and a sense of imperial grandeur.
+The cuisine reinterprets Viennese classics with elegance and restraint.
+Service is polished but relaxed.
+One of my favourite places for modern Viennese cooking.

 Steirereck im Stadtpark